f41gh7/vcd-csi/README.md

 - csi controller uses env vars for config, you can find it at vars.MD

-- parametr for storage profile must be defirened at storage class creation
+- parameter for storage profile must be definened at storage class creation

 ## limitations

 - tested at ubuntu 16 with Paravirtual SCSI only
-- computer name at vcd vapp MUST match k8s node name
+- computer name at vdc vapp MUST match k8s node name
 - permissions - csi wants admin permissions at vdc
-- for multiple vdcs you have to provide it as list ```VCSI_VDCNAMES=vcd-1,vcd-2``` and tag node + storageclass
+- for multiple vdcs you have to provide it as list ```VCSI_VDCS=vcd-1,vcd-2``` at secret and tag node + vdc name topology tag
 - zone-aware - VDC name
-  so common practice to run different daemonsets for each VDC place them with node affinity
+  so common practice to run different daemonsets for each VDC with node affinity

 ## requirements